Alberta Highway 14: History

-Highway 14 historically began in Old Strathcona at the intersection of 104 Street (Calgary Trail) and Whyte (82) Avenue, following Whyte Avenue and 79 Avenue out of Edmonton until it was realigned to the newly constructed Sherwood Park Freeway further in the mid-1960s.
-Just west of Sherwood Park, at the Highway 14X junction, Highway 14 branched south for 6 km along present-day Anthony Henday Drive before it turned east.
-In the 1980s, Highway 14 was rerouted to follow Whitemud Drive into the city; however it followed 50 Street and Sherwood Park Freeway as at the time Whitemud Drive terminated at 34 Street.
-In 1999, Whitemud Drive was extended to present-day Anthony Henday Drive and Highway 14 was changed to its current alignment.
+Highway 14 historically began at Highway 2 in Old Strathcona at the intersection of 104 Street and Whyte (82) Avenue, following Whyte Avenue and 79 Avenue out of Edmonton, until it was realigned to the newly constructed Sherwood Park Freeway in 1968.
+Just west of Sherwood Park, at the Highway 14X junction, Highway 14 travelled south for 6 km along present-day Anthony Henday Drive before turning east.
+In the 1980s, Highway 14 was rerouted to follow Whitemud Drive within Edmonton; however, it followed 50 Street and Sherwood Park Freeway as at the time Whitemud Drive terminated at 34 Street.
+In 1999, Whitemud Drive was extended east to Highway 14 (present-day Anthony Henday Drive), resulting in Highway 14 being rerouted away from the Sherwood Park Freeway, with the 3.4 km section north of Whitemud Drive and Highway 14X becoming Highway 216.